... I'm about to throw a bucket of snot in your face, would you duck? In other words, who are you going to vote for/against for president?

 P.P.P.P.S.
 Some asides:

-Thankfully, it isn’t Sanders
+Thankfully, it isn’t Sanders.

 I recently summarized the thing I most like and the thing I most dislike about the Trump presidency as such: I most like that it has greatly accelerated the demise of the two-party system in America.
 I most dislike that it fosters and strengthens the fear and loathing of "the other" in all its many, hideous connotations.
 Notice that I am referring to the Trump presidency rather than Trump himself.
 To arrive at these I am using a comparative lens.
 While I like the tax policy and judicial appointments, these would have largely been very similar if not better sold in a different Republican administration.
 I detest the separation of families, deportations, and killing of many, many foreigners, but these were the case in the Obama administration as well.
 One must always ask as compared to what.
 Is the two-party prison in which we dwell really just giving us a “decision” between the bully you know and the bully you’ve forgotten?